sizious/dc-chain/doc/bsd/README.md

 ## Next steps ##

-After following this guide, the toolchain should be ready.
+After following this guide, the toolchains should be ready.

 Now it's time to compile **KallistiOS**.